ARCAS: An Augmented Reality Collision Avoidance System with SLAM-Based Tracking for Enhancing VRU Safety: Related Work

 \subsection{Vehicle-mounted Interfaces}

 Initial pedestrian–vehicle interface designs relied on visual signals mounted on the vehicle exterior.
 One early concept, “Eyes on a Car” \cite{chang2017}, used animated eyes embedded in the headlights to mimic driver–pedestrian eye contact.
-The eyes tracked pedestrians to indicate yielding intent or looked forward to signal non-yielding behavior.
-While this design helped pedestrians make faster crossing decisions in virtual experiments, some users reported discomfort due to the Uncanny Valley effect and questioned the system’s reliability \cite{locken2019}.
+The eyes tracked pedestrians to indicate yielding intent or looked forward to signal non yielding behavior.
+While this design helped pedestrians make faster crossing decisions in virtual experiments, some users reported discomfort due to the Uncanny Valley effect and questioned the system’s reliability \cite{lagstrom2016}.
 Similarly, common approach used LED strip-based interfaces installed over the windshield or along the vehicle side.
-These interfaces used dynamic lighting patterns to signal different vehicle states such as stopping, yielding, or resuming movement \cite{habibovic2018, lagstrom2016}.
+These interfaces used dynamic lighting patterns to signal different vehicle states such as stopping, yielding, or resuming movement \cite{habibovic2018}.
 Pedestrians generally found these cues intuitive, with side-mounted strips preferred for their clarity.
-However, some participants questioned the necessity of continuous visual feedback in all situations \cite{locken2019}.
+However, some participants questioned the necessity of continuous visual feedback in all situations.
 The “Smiling Car” interface \cite{locken2019} was another LED-based design that incorporated anthropomorphic features, transforming a horizontal yellow line into a smile when a pedestrian is detected to indicate yielding intent.
-Studies involving single pedestrian-vehicle interactions found the interface intuitive and effective in conveying clear messages \cite{locken2019, deb2018}.
-However, these vehicle-mounted interfaces remain limited by their reliance on visual signals, which can be difficult to perceive in poor weather, low-light conditions, or from a distance.
+Studies involving single pedestrian-vehicle interactions found the interface intuitive and effective in conveying clear messages \cite{deb2018}.
+However, these vehicle-mounted interfaces remain limited by their reliance on visual signals, which can be difficult to perceive in poor weather, low light conditions, or from a distance.